AhnafNabil/K8s-lab/Lab - Create and exec a pod/Create and exec pod.md

 # Create and Execute Commands in a Kubernetes Pod

-In this lab, you will learn how to create a Kubernetes pod and execute commands inside the pod.
-This skill is fundamental for managing applications running in Kubernetes, as it allows you to interact directly with the containerized applications for debugging, monitoring, and management purposes.
+In this lab, we will learn how to create a Kubernetes pod and execute commands inside the pod.
+This skill is fundamental for managing applications running in Kubernetes, as it allows us to interact directly with the containerized applications for debugging, monitoring, and management purposes.

 ## Task